purescript-contrib/pulp/README.md

 ### Launching a Development Server

-While technically out of scope for a build tool like `pulp`, a common need when developing client side web apps is a tightly integrated development web server, which takes care of compilation for you on the fly.
-This is what the [purs-loader](https://github.com/ethul/purs-loader) project is for: it provides a PureScript loader for [Webpack](http://webpack.github.io/), which works with Webpack's development server and makes recompilation
+A common need when developing client side web apps is a tightly integrated development web server, which takes care of compilation for you on the fly.
-seamless: whenever you make a change to your source files, you just switch to your browser and hit the refresh button, and the server will compile and deliver your assets on the fly.
+This is what `pulp server` is for: whenever you make a change to your source files, you just switch to your browser and hit the refresh button, and the server will compile and deliver your assets on the fly.
 No need to wait for the PureScript compiler to finish before switching to the browser.

-`pulp` provides the `pulp server` command to quickly set up a Webpack development server for your project.
-It only provides the most basic
-functionality: it will serve static assets from your project root, and it will serve your compiled JS bundle from `/app.js`.
+`pulp server` only provides the most basic functionality: it will serve static assets from your project root, and it will serve your compiled JS bundle from `/app.js`.

 #### A Quick Example